To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Keep track of medications, a food log or make notes of things you noticed that day.

-- Whistle uses Bluetooth to show you who your pup is spending time with.
-(Note: You’ll need to sync the phones’ of those spending time with your pup to Whistle via Bluetooth to receive this information.)
+- Whistle pet tracker uses Bluetooth to show with whom your pup is spending time.
+(Note: You’ll need to sync the phones’ of both parties with Whistle 3 via Bluetooth to receive this information.)

 - Share your adventures with other pet owners through photos.